 If you’re like me, you might be going back and forth in your mind if it is worth it to utilize Disneyland Parking or not.
-If you are driving to Disneyland or renting a car, the Disneyland Parking fee is something you probably want to be adding to your budget and here’s why.
+If you are driving to Disneyland or renting a car, the fee is something you probably want to be adding to your budget and here’s why.

 How Much is Disneyland Parking?

 The first big question that everyone is going to ask is, “How much is Disneyland Parking?”.
 Disneyland currently has two designated parking areas.
 Mickey & Friends Parking Structure and Toy Story Parking Area.
-Disneyland parking cost at both locations will be $25 per day to park per car or motorcycle.
+Disneyland parking costs at both locations will be $25 per day to park per car or motorcycle.

-Oversized vehicles, motor homes, and tractors without trailers are $30 per day.
+Over-sized vehicles, motor homes, and tractors without trailers are $30 per day.
 Parking for these types of vehicles is now only permitted at the Toy Story Parking Area.